 (ii) Mining and plant equipment and assets under construction, which are not in production, are not subject to depreciation.

-(iii) The first quarter depreciation for OSMI has been reclassified to mine development cost due to preproduction ramp-up.
+(iii) The first nine months of the year depreciation for OSMI has been reclassified to mine development cost due to preproduction ramp-up.

 7. Mineral Properties